ZhuoZhi-HIT/Postgraduate.github.io/_posts/2019-11-01-Modeling and verification of four-rotor UAV flight control system.md

 ---
-title: Modeling and verification of four-rotor UAV flight control system
+title: Modeling and verification of the quadrotor flight control system
 layout: post
 categories: ''
 tags: ''